NHL Rumors: Toronto Maple Leafs, and the Detroit Red Wings - NHL Rumors

 ” came in late and they went as high as $5 million AAV,” said LeBrun.
 “So, it would make a lot of sense that he can get that .
 Can he get it from the Maple Leafs?
 I’m told there are 10 teams with considerable interest in Zadorov and the Maple Leafs are among them.
 They like him for a lot of different reasons and there’s history with Treliving, but it comes down to a cap situation for Toronto.”

-The Detroit Red Wings, Patrick Kane, and David Perron continue talks but others will be interested
+The Detroit Red Wings and Patrick Kane continue talks but others will be interested

 Pierre LeBrun of The Athletic: Talks between the Detroit Red Wings and Patrick Kane are ongoing.
 Agent Pat Brisson.